 - Please note that resident directors are not permitted to drive with students as passengers while abroad unless a petition has been approved by the university's International Travel Policy Committee.

-Itinerary deadlines and travel arrangements
+Itinerary and travel arrangements

-- Academic departments and resident directors are expected to propose a list of required services/activities or a detailed day-to-day itinerary to the Office of International Affairs, which will then be submitted to the host institution or university-designated travel agency for a quote.
+- Academic departments and resident directors are expected to propose a list of required services/activities or a detailed day-to-day itinerary to the Office of International Affairs, which will then be submitted to the host institution or university-designated travel provider for a quote.

-Budgetary deadlines and viability of program
+Budgetary information and viability of program

 - The Office of International Affairs will determine the per person amount for emergency funds to be included in the program fee.